-Cumbria County Council Highways Authority Cumbria County Council Transport and Spatial Planning Dept Stagecoach N.W.
+Cumbria County Council Local Committee:- copy of the response is appended (appendix 1) Cumbria County Council Highways Authority Cumbria County Council Transport and Spatial Planning Dept Stagecoach N.W.
 Bus Company All relevant services/Team Managers within the Council

-- 2.2 It is proposed that the Action Plan be considered by members of Community Overview and Scrutiny Committee on 19 July 2007 - 2.3 Consultation will also take place regarding the Action Plan with Senior Management Team and Joint Management Team.
+- 2.2 Further consultation will be necessary with Cumbria County Council before the final plan is submitted to DEFRA - 2.3 It is proposed that the Action Plan be considered by members of Community Overview and Scrutiny Committee on 22 November 2007 and Infrastructure Overview and Scrutiny Committee on 29 November 2007. - 2.4 Consultation will also take place regarding the Action Plan with Senior Management Team and Joint Management Team.